 How People communicate With Search Engines

 One clue we always repeat is “develop for users, not for search engines.”
-People’s search queries are of three types:
+Generally speaking, there are three types of search queries:

 - “Do” Queries (Transactional): I want to do something, like download an app, or purchase a ticket.

-- “Know” Queries (Informational): I need details such as recipes needed for a Mediterranean diet, or where best restaurants in town.
+- “Know” Queries (Informational): I need details such as recipes needed for a Mediterranean diet, or where are the best restaurants in town.

-- “Go” Queries (Navigation): I want to go to a site on website, like a betting site.
+- “Go” Queries (Navigational): I want to go to a website, like a betting site.

-An important question that search engines attempt to answer every time is; “when visitors search and the results land them on your site, will what they find satisfy them?”
-The basic goal of search engines is providing results that are relevant to the search queries of users.
-So, try to analyze what your target customers’ needs and ensure your site serves them.
+Think of it this way: everytime you type in a query, search engines are trying to answer a simple question; “If users are directed to this site, will what they find satisfy them?”
+The basic goal of search engines is to provide results that are relevant to the search queries of users.
+So, try to analyze your target customers’ needs and ensure your site serves them.

-change to the principles of making a search.
-Most search follow something like this procedure:
+change to the principles of making the search itself.
+Most searches follow something along these lines

-- Discover the need to find an information, an answer, or a solution.
+- The need to find information, an answer, or a solution.

 - Construct the need into a simple set of words called “the query.”